AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 Aside from the different terminology, this piece of code should look awfully familiar to you: this is exactly how we've been doing diffuse lighting so far.
 When it comes to direct lighting, radiance is calculated similarly to how we've calculated lighting before as only a single light direction vector contributes to the surface's radiance.

 Note that this assumption holds as point lights are infinitely small and only a single point in space.
+If we were to model a light that has area or volume,